SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/3_globalaccount/3_3_btp_ea_ga_authorization.md

-## Custom Identity Provider for your Global Account
+## Platform User Management with Custom Identity Provider

 SAP recommends that you use a custom tenant of SAP Cloud Identity Services.
 Using SAP Cloud Identity Services eases integration with other SAP solutions.
 You can also use SAP Cloud Identity Services as a proxy to your corporate identity provider.